Inquiry Process for Group Applications

 - Special interests of participants

-Your participation fee includes international emergency medical insurance (with $100,000.00 coverage and a $500 deductible).
+Your participation fee includes international emergency medical insurance.
 In addition, all participants are required to carry their own US health insurance in the unlikely event that an accident exceeds the maximum coverage.
-You must check with their insurance company to verify that their policy is valid for accidents or illnesses that occur outside the US.
+Check with their insurance company to verify that your policy is valid for accidents or illnesses that occur outside the US.

 You must have a current US passport with an expiration date six months after their scheduled trip.
 If you do not have a passport, apply for one immediately as passport numbers are needed to purchase group airline tickets and travel insurance.
 (If you have a non-US passport, you must research and document the entry requirements for El Salvador and submit that information with your application.)
 Click here for more information on passport requirements.